hellbox/srob-migration/content/reviews/how-to-throw-yourself-at-the-ground-and-miss.md

 name = "How to Throw Yourself at the Ground and Miss" title = "How to Throw Yourself at the Ground and Miss" dek = "Nobody ever gave Seattle's Fantagraphics Books the respect it deserves.
-So Fantagraphics had to celebrate itself in a giant, gorgeous autobiography." type = "Review"facebookauto = "Seattle's own comics publisher Fantagraphics sings a song of itself.
+So Fantagraphics had to celebrate itself in a giant, gorgeous autobiography." type = "Review" facebookauto = "Seattle's own comics publisher Fantagraphics sings a song of itself.
 And that song is a doozy." twitterauto = "Seattle's own @fantagraphics sings a song of itself.
 And that song is a doozy." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/we-told-you-so.md"]